 Boards & Commissions

-The Planning and Development Department provides the primary staff for the Planning Commission, Board of Adjustment, City Beautiful Commission, Historic District Commission, River Market Design Review Committee, and Midtown Redevelopment Advisory Board.
+The Planning and Development Department provides the primary staff for the Planning Commission, Board of Adjustment, City Beautiful Commission, Historic District Commission, and River Market Design Review Committee.

-The Little rock Planning Commission was created by Little Rock City Code Section 23-26,27.
-The Little Rock Planning Commission meets every other Thursday, with a filing deadline generally six weeks prior to the hearing date.
+The Little Rock Planning Commission was created by Little Rock City Code Section 23-26,27.
+The Little Rock Planning Commission meets the second Thursday of each month, with a filing deadline generally two months prior to the hearing date.
 The duties of the Commission are to promote public interest and understanding of long-range, coordinated municipal planning; to review proposed subdivisions; and to make zoning recommendations to the Board of Directors.
 The Planning Director functions as the secretary for the Commission and develops the minute record for the Commission.
-The Commission reviews Planned Zone Developments (PZD) and Subdivisions at one hearing; Zoning cases, Conditional Use and Special Use Permits as well as Plan changes at an other.
-Once every six (6) weeks the Commission meets to discuss an issue or issues at more length in an 'Informal' meeting.
+The Commission reviews Planned Zone Developments (PZD) and Subdivision, Zoning cases, Conditional Use and Special Use Permits as well as Plan changes.

 The calendar for the Commission is set at the beginning of each year.
 The calendar establishes the filing deadlines, committee meetings and Public hearing dates for the year.
-As part of the Commission's efforts to make public items they will review, both the legal advertisement and meeting agenda are posted on this site.
+The Commission's meeting agenda are posted on this site.
 The Commission hearings are broadcast on Cable Channel 11.

 Board of Adjustment

 The Little Rock Board of Adjustment was created by Little Rock Code of Ordinances, Section 36-66 et seq.
-The Board of Adjustment meets once a month (typically the last Monday of each month at 2 PM in the Board Chambers of City Hall).
+The Board of Adjustment meets once a month (typically the third Thursday of each month).
 The duties of the Board are to consider requests for variances from the requirements set forth in the City's Zoning Ordinance and to consider appeals of administrative decisions relating to the Zoning Ordinance.
 The Board of Adjustment sets their calendar at the beginning of the year.
 This establishes the filing deadlines and public hearing dates for the year.
 The Board's agenda is available one (1)-week prior to the meeting, with the minute records available after the meeting.

 Applications for variances must be completed and returned to our offices, 723 West Markham Street, by the filing deadline established by the Board of Adjustment on their calendar.
-For additional information contact Monte Moore (501) 371-4792.
+For additional information contact Daren (Trace) Spillman (501) 371-4864.

 City Beautiful Commission